From the Inside: Remembering Chester Bennington of Linkin Park

 I finally saw what he looked like.
 This skinny guy in sunglasses with bleached, gelled hair and blue flame tattoos on his arms.
 His nose was a neat, perfectly- shaped beak.
-Everything about him seemed sharp-looking, spiny — his limbs; the spikes in his hair; his chin; the strange, forked goatee he had at the time.
+Everything about him seemed sharp-looking, spiny — his limbs, the spikes in his hair, his chin, and the strange, forked goatee he had at the time.
 To me, he looked like a mad scientist or a futuristic vampire.
 This was a fucking rock star.

 I listened to every song on that album.
 Over and over and over.

 Chester screamed with his entire body, bent over like a slave in a pit or a blacksmith at a forge.
 The lyrics were pedestrian, even hokey.
 But when Chester sang them in his demon shriek of an upper register, they caught fire.

 The sun goes down, I feel the light betray me

 Crawling in my skin, these wounds they will not heal

 It’s true the way I feel, what’s promised by your face

 You try to take the best of me, go away

 It was blistering, undeniably powerful.
 The screams of MYSELF on the song By Myself could strip paint.

 Pictures in the album booklet showed Chester in the studio, and they were the portrait of a person venting a great anguish, a primal catharsis.
 Every muscle and cord in his neck bulging, open mouth bowed downward in explicit rage, showing straight white teeth, air forced out through the throat at gale force.
 This was the sound of a soul.
 It could not be faked.